 - 90% of your carbs should be fruit and veggies (they are loaded with vitamins & minerals, and are low calories)

-- unsaturated, monounsaturated and polyunsaturated fats are healthy- they lower your cholesterol and reduce your risk of heart disease
+- unsaturated, monounsaturated, polyunsaturated, & saturated fats are healthy- they lower your cholesterol and reduce your risk of heart disease

-- (examples: olive oil, canola oil, sunflower oil, peanut oil, sesame oil, soybean oil, corn oil, safflower oil; cooked at low temperature; nuts, almond butter, flaxseed, sunflower, sesame seeds, pumpkin seed, fatty fish, soy milk, tofu, avocados, )
+- (examples: olive oil, canola oil, sunflower oil, peanut oil, sesame oil, soybean oil, corn oil, safflower oil, coconut oil; cooked at low temperature; nuts, almond butter, flax-seed, sunflower, sesame seeds, pumpkin seed, fatty fish, soy milk, tofu, avocados, grass fed butter, & cheese)

-- stay away from saturated and trans fats- they raise your cholesterol and increase your risk for heart disease
+- stay away from trans fats- they raise your cholesterol and increase your risk for heart disease

 Drink plenty of water, get proper sleep, eat healthy & exercise.